GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ## Layer file disappeared from the layer window

-If a layer file is no longer displayed or active in the layer window after reopening a QGIS project, it was only a temporary layer.
+If a layer file is no longer displayed or active in the layer window after reopening a QGIS project, it is only a temporary layer.
 Temporary layers have a symbol on the right of their name, as so:
  ![](/fig/en_qgis_temporary_Layer.png)

 __Solution:__